Frequently Asked IVF Questions

 Publicly Funded IVF – Information from the HSE

 Information on the Publicly Funded IVF Scheme Stephen Donnelly, the Minister for Health, has released information regarding funding for assisted human reproduction (AHR) in Ireland.
 The scheme is set to begin in September 2023.
-The Minister announced the eligibility criteria for patients to access one complete cycle of IVF or ICSI (intracytoplasmic sperm injection)… Continue reading Publicly Funded IVF – Information from the HSE
+The Minister announced the eligibility criteria for patients to access one complete cycle of IVF or ICSI (intracytoplasmic sperm injection) treatment,… Continue reading Publicly Funded IVF – Information from the HSE

 |